LenShustek/Eudora_fix_mbx/patches/README.txt

 Each new patched version typically also includes the previous patches.
 Custom versions could be created with different subsets of the patches, if there were a need.

-To use any of these, rename your existing eudora.exe file to save it, (often in C:\Program Files (x86)\Qualcomm\Eudora) and use the one you find here instead.
+To use any of these, rename your existing eudora.exe file (often in C:\Program Files (x86)\Qualcomm\Eudora) and use the one you find here instead.

 Patch 1: doubleletter_patch
    Fix doubled letters that result from Eudora translating multi-byte UTF-8 characters.